freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    :doc:`guidelines </journalist/journalist>` for using SecureDrop
    and working with submitted documents.

-Assumptions About the Person Installing SecureDrop
+Assumptions about the person installing SecureDrop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  This person (usually the admin) acts reasonably and in good faith, e.g. if they were